emaphp/eMapper/README.md

 ----------

 <br/>
 A result map is a class that defines which properties will be mapped to an object / array.
 Using a result map is ideal for cases where for some reason the values ​​in a column must be stored using another name or with a particular type.
 In order to define a property type and the name of the referenced column we use *annotations*.
 The following code shows the implementation of a result map that defines 4 properties.
 The **@column** and **@type** annotations are used to define the type to use and the name of the column from which to take the value respectively.
-If no column is specified then the property name is used.
+If no column name is specified then is assumed that is the same as the property.
 If the type is not defined then the one associated with the column is used.

 ```php
 namespace Acme\Result;